Pose Estimation of a Thruster-Driven Bioinspired Multi-Link Robot: MODELING AND CONTROL

 \subsection{Gait Design}

-Because the linear map $\cvf$ is rank-deficient, not all passive configuration velocities can be controlled instantaneously by a linear combination of thrust inputs.
-To address this limitation, we adapt the methods proposed in~\cite{Yang2025-ja}, which employ first-order Lie brackets of $\cvf$ together with averaging theory to design periodic gaits.
+Since the linear map $\cvf(\base)$ in \eqref{eq:q_dot} is rank-deficient, not all passive configuration velocities can be controlled instantaneously by a linear combination of thrust inputs.
+To address this limitation, we adapt the methods proposed in~\cite{Yang2025-ja}, which employ first-order Lie brackets of $\cvf(\base)$ together with averaging theory to design periodic gaits.
 These gaits satisfy small-time local controllability and realize desired configuration velocities over a gait cycle around a nominal shape.

-Each gait is parameterized by a first-order Fourier series consisting of a constant term and oscillatory cosine and sine terms.
-This produces closed cycles in the space spanned by the three control variables, as shown in the left panel of Fig.~\ref{fig:gait_compare}, where gaits corresponding to movements in opposite directions appear symmetrically with respect to the zero-thrust point.
-Among these motions, the turning gait requires the strongest thrust, while the lateral gait needs the mildest control.
+Each gait is parameterized by a first-order Fourier series, comprising a constant offset and cosine and sine terms.
+This produces closed cycles in the space spanned by the three control variables, as shown in the top panel of Fig.~\ref{fig:gait_compare}, where gaits corresponding to movements in opposite directions appear symmetrically with respect to the zero-thrust point.
+Among these motions, the turning gait requires the largest thrust actuation, while the lateral left and right translation gaits require the smallest.

-The corresponding planned shape trajectories over each gait cycle are shown in the right panel of Fig.~\ref{fig:gait_compare}, where opposite motions exhibit symmetry in their shape trajectories with respect to the zero joint angles.
-Overall, turning motion requires the most aggressive shape changes compared with axial and lateral motions.
+\section{STATE ESTIMATION}

-\section{State Estimation}
+\begin{todolist} \item \st{The proposed estimation scheme requires the selection of several parameters to be effectively implemented.
+The authors should provide a systematic method for designing or selecting all the parameters required to implement the proposed method.
+Besides, it would be interesting to evaluate the influence of different parameters on the estimation performance.} \item \st{The so-called "Enhanced GP" variant referred to in this paper appears to differ from the GP-UKF framework presented in Reference [16].
+The authors should specifically elaborate on the contributions made in this section.} \item \st{some comparative study with alternative estimation methods would be well welcomed} \item \st{In Section IV, it should be noted that the observability analysis does not refer only to the initial state of the system, but rather to the ability to reconstruct the entire state over time based on the input–output behavior.} \end{todolist}